Atlantic salmon: Conservation

 A man fishing for Atlantic salmon in the Pabos River of Quebec as recreation.

 A fishmonger in Lysekil, Sweden shows a Norwegian salmon.

-The IUCN rates this as a common species with a conservation status of "least concern", however it has been 25 years since the IUCN has released this status.
-A more recent regional assessment revealed that the European population of this species is vulnerable, and this might be the same or a similar status globally.
+The IUCN rates Salmo salar with a conservation status of "near threatened".
+A recent regional assessment revealed that the European population of this species is vulnerable, with a similar status globally.
 Location-specific assessments have shown population declines across parts of the Atlantic Salmon's natural range, with populations along the coast of Maine and the Inner Bay of Fundy now listed as "endangered" under the Endangered Species Act, and the Canadian Species at Risk Act, respectively.

 Human activities have impacted salmon populations across parts of its range.
 The major threats are from overfishing and habitat change.
 Salmon decline in Lake Ontario goes back to the 18th–19th centuries, due to logging and soil erosion, as well as dam and mill construction.
 By 1896, the species was declared extirpated from the lake.

 In the 1950s, salmon from rivers in the United States and Canada, as well as from Europe, were discovered to gather in the sea around Greenland and the Faroe Islands.
 A commercial fishing industry was established, taking salmon using drift nets.
 After an initial series of record annual catches, the numbers crashed; between 1979 and 1990, catches fell from four million to 700,000.